 - Step A6.
-Calculate HBPs: Run Steps 2-13 to create HBP, using all the MJRLE Clinical Episodes (the pseudo-OP-TKAs or pseudo-OP-THAs) created in Step A5, the actual OP-TKAs or OP-THAs, the IP-TKAs or IP-THAs without MCC that were not converted to pseudo-OP-TKAs or pseudo-OP-THAs in Step A5, the IP-TKAs or IP-THAs with MCC, and the non-TKAs or non-THAs). - Step A7.
-Revert the pseudo-OP-TKA or pseudo-OP-THA Clinical Episodes to IP-TKA or IP-THA Clinical Episodes by returning their Episode Spending to its original Standardized, updated, Winsorized amount. - Step A8.
+Calculate HBPs: Run Steps 2-13 to create HBP, using all the MJRLE Clinical Episodes (the pseudo-OP-TKAs created in Step A5, the actual OP-TKAs, the IP-TKAs without MCC that were not converted to pseudo-OP-TKAs in Step A5, the IP-TKAs with MCC, and the non-TKAs). - Step A7.
+Revert the pseudo-OP-TKA Clinical Episodes to IP-TKA Clinical Episodes by returning their Episode Spending to its original Standardized, updated, Winsorized amount. - Step A8.
 Repeat Step A5, this time sorting and selecting Clinical Episodes within PGP-quarter-years instead of ACH-quarter-years. - Step A9.
-Calculate PGP-ACH Benchmark Prices: Run Steps 14-15 using all the MJRLE Clinical Episodes (the pseudo-OP-TKAs and pseudo-OP-THAs) created in Step A8, the actual OP-TKAs and OP-THAs, the IP-TKAs and IP-THAs without MCC that were not converted to pseudo-OP-TKAs or pseudo-OP-THAs in Step A8, the IP-TKAs and IP-THAs with MCC, and the non-TKAs or non-THAs). - Step A10.
+Calculate PGP-ACH Benchmark Prices: Run Steps 14-15 using all the MJRLE Clinical Episodes (the pseudo-OP-TKAs created in Step A8, the actual OP-TKAs, the IP-TKAs without MCC that were not converted to pseudo-OP-TKAs in Step A8, the IP-TKAs with MCC, and the non-TKAs). - Step A10.
 Run Steps 16-20 to calculate Target Prices from Benchmark Prices as per usual.